pysat/pysatEcosystem_Template/.github/pull_request_template.md

 - [ ] Make sure you are merging into the ``develop`` (not ``main``) branch
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
+- [ ] I have linted the files updated in this pull request
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings